 How do I make elderflower cordial?

-You will need approximately 20 flower heads: steep them overnight in a large bowl covered with cooled boiled water for up to 2 days; add a lemon sliced up to enhance the flavour.
+You will need approximately 20 flower heads: steep them overnight in a large bowl covered with cooled boiled water for up to 2 days; add sliced lemon to enhance the flavour.

 Strain the liquid into a jug.
-Make a note of the volume and add the liquid to a large pan.
+Note the volume and add the liquid to a large pan.
 For every litre of liquid, add 700-750g of sugar.
-You can add less sugar if you wish but it will not keep as long.
+You can add less sugar if you wish, but it will not keep as long.

 Bring the mixture to a boil gently to dissolve the sugar.
 Once dissolved, pour the cordial into sterilised bottles or jars.